tylerakonom/dnFGFR/README.md

 ## Analyzing Counts
 *Turning counts into results.*

-Raw read counts were normalized and analyzed for differential expression using [DESeq2(v1.26.0)](https://bioconductor.org/packages/release/bioc/html/DESeq2.html) for R, and [DESEQ2.rmd](https://github.com/tylerakonom/dnFGFR/blob/master/R_scripts/DESEQ2.Rmd).
+Raw read counts were normalized and analyzed for differential expression using [DESeq2(v1.36.0)](https://bioconductor.org/packages/release/bioc/html/DESeq2.html) for R, and [coverageless.rmd](https://github.com/tylerakonom/dnFGFR/blob/master/R_scripts/coverageless.Rmd).
 All outputs were stored under [deseq_outputs](https://github.com/tylerakonom/dnFGFR/tree/master/deseq_outputs) as .csv files, and "working" excel spreadsheets were created to assist in analysis.
-Since our primary question related to the effect of opposite-sex housing on dnFGFR animals, PN140 dnFGFR animals were compared for differentially expressed genes (DEGs).
-DEGs were grouped based on physiological relevance using GO enrichment provided by [ShinyGO v0.61](http://bioinformatics.sdstate.edu/go/).
+Sample outlier detection was performed using robust PCA and outlying samples were removed.
+The time variable (PN140 vs PN320) was identified as a confounder by PCA in the differential expression analysis of the effect of housing.
+As a result, PN140 animals were removed from further analysis.
+Genes were considered significant with adjusted p < 0.1.